-Please see the Bulletin on the Home page for weekly announcements.
+Please see the monthly Newsletter and Calendar on the Home page for announcements.

 is said Monday - Friday mornings at 8:15 and Saturday morning at 8:30 in the Chapel.
 Intercession is made during this time for everyone on our prayer list.
 Please feel free to join us or place your prayer requests in the box in the narthex or call the office at 868-7185.